 The Dolomites is the best place to visit in January with kids, even if they don’t ski or snowboard.
 You can still sled, play in the snow, and visit the kid-friendly snow parks.
 The Dolomites have an incredible selection of family-friendly hotels, and some of them are dedicated to children (like Cavallino Bianco in Ortisei).

 When you need a break from the snow, visit one of the picturesque towns.
-We frequently Bolzano and its Museum of Archaeology, home to Ötzi the Iceman.
+We frequently Bolzano for its cozy restaurants and its Museum of Archaeology, home to Ötzi the Iceman.

 Rome With Kids In January